cirquit/trdrop/BUILDING.md

 These instructions are written a little overly verbose for the sake of clarity.
-My fork diverges from the original in how it is built, these instructions will not work with it.

 # Build Environment Setup